vtex-apps/store-sitemap/docs/README.md

 To make a force restart, add the `force` argument to the query, as in: `generateSitemap(force: true)`.
 But, be aware that this will cancel the previous process.

 10. Check the sitemap generated for the current workspace you are working on by accessing `https://{workspace}--{account}.myvtex.com/sitemap.xml` on your browser.
-Notice that if your store is a cross-border one, you'll first see an index containing a website's sitemap for each locale.
+Notice that if your store is a cross-border one, you will first see an index containing a website's sitemap for each locale.

 > ℹ️ **Info**
 >
 > Notice that different `.xml` files are generated according to their entity type (product, category, subcategory, user routes, brand and department) and that each `.xml` file supports a maximum of 5k routes.

-11. If you're happy with the results, run `vtex promote` to promote your workspace and to have your sitemap in your master workspace.
+11. If you are happy with the results, run `vtex promote` to promote your workspace and to have your sitemap in your master workspace.

 Once you promoted your workspace, no further actions are needed on your part: you are ready to check out your store's sitemap by accessing `https://{account}.myvtex.com/sitemap.xml` on your browser.